nuriel77/iri-playbook/docs/getting-started-quickly.rst

    bash <(curl -s https://raw.githubusercontent.com/nuriel77/iri-playbook/master/fullnode_install.sh)

+When you are done installating, please take a couple of minutes to fill in the `node operators survey <https://goo.gl/forms/EBRhsGLho1o39bEb2>`_.

 .. note::

    If during the installation you are requested to reboot the node, just do so and re-run the commands above once the node is back.